 Some couples choose to have a joint trust in order to shelter their Massachusetts real estate from paying estate taxes.
 This option may also work for those who choose to convert their separate trusts into a joint trust.
 In MA, if one spouse dies before estate planning steps are taken, and the couple happens to own an estate larger than $1 million, they may end up wasting a significant exemption amount.

-By establishing a joint or A/B trust, the couple can reduce or eliminate MA estate taxes due upon the death of the second spouse.
+By establishing a joint trust with estate tax shelter provisions, the couple can reduce or, in many cases, eliminate MA estate taxes due upon the death of the second spouse.
 This approach only works for couples who do not wish to have separate trusts or are willing to convert their separate trusts into a joint one.